-Dan + Shay’s Shay Mooney Marries Hannah Billingsley — All the Wedding Details!
+Dan + Shay's Shay Mooney Marries Hannah Billingsley

 During the hilltop reception, Mooney, 25, became emotional while performing an original song he’d recently written for his new wife, 26, on the acoustic guitar.

-The wedding featured florals by Zimmerman, catering by Simply the Best and music by DJ Connection.
+The wedding featured florals by Jessica Zimmerman, catering by Simply the Best and music by DJ Connection.

-On Saturday morning, the couple shared photos as they took off on their “honeymooney” to Cancun, Mexico.
+On Saturday morning, the pair shared photos as they took off on their “honeymooney” to Cancun, Mexico.

 The couple — who got engaged in August 2016 after a year and a half of dating — soon announced that they were expecting and welcomed Asher in January.